papayalabs/pymenta/README.md

   `rails s`

-Using Heroku
+Using Capistrano to deploy
 ------------------

-In order to use heroku, you need to:
+In order to use Capistrano with your server, you need to:

-  1. Download and install the heroku toolbelt for windows at https://toolbelt.heroku.com/

-  2. Log in using the email address and password you used when creating your Heroku account

-  3. Create an application

-	`heroku create`
+  1. Go to config/deploy/production.rb and update the values of the server and private key with your values

-  4. Deploy the application
+  2. Deploy the application

-	`git push heroku master ( if you get Permission denied (publickey) --> heroku keys:add )`

-  5. Migrate database

-	`heroku run rake db:migrate`
+	`cap production deploy`

 Restore Database
 ------------------